 Redshift is a columnar database, optimized for data retrieval operations, so loading data into Redshift using DML statements (INSERT/UPDATE/DELETE) can be quite slow, especially for larger datasets.

-While it is possible to load data in Redshift using regular flows, such as database-to-database, it is highly recommend to use Redshift-optimized flow.
+While it is possible to load data in Redshift using regular Flows, such as

 A typical Redshift Flow performs the following operations:

 - Checks to see if the destination Redshift table exists, and if it does not, creates the table using metadata from the source.

 - Dynamically generates and executes the Redshift COPY command.

 - Cleans up the remaining files, if needed.